Arcadi-dCC/sudokuSolver/README.md

  - 32-bit: `sudokuSolver_x86.zip`
  - 64-bit: `sudokuSolver_x64.zip`

+> [!NOTE]
+> The 32-bit version should work on all Windows machines.
+If the 64-bit version does not work on yours, try the 32-bit one.

 > From now on, the final part of the names from folders and files, be it `_x86` or `_x64`, will be omitted.

 The `src` folder contains the code of the program, which is not necessary to download as a user.